-Mildred Scheel FS II.238 as Part of Andy Warhol’s Larger Body of Work
+Mildred Scheel 238 by Andy Warhol as Part of His Larger Body of Work